jt827859032/DRRN-pytorch/README.md

 # DRRN-pytorch
-This is an unoffical implementation of "Deep Recursive Residual Network for Super Resolution (DRRN)" , CVPR 2017 in Pytorch. [[Paper]](http://cvlab.cse.msu.edu/pdfs/Tai_Yang_Liu_CVPR2017.pdf)
+This is an unofficial implementation of "Deep Recursive Residual Network for Super Resolution (DRRN)", CVPR 2017 in Pytorch. [[Paper]](http://cvlab.cse.msu.edu/pdfs/Tai_Yang_Liu_CVPR2017.pdf)

-You can get the offical Caffe implementation [here](https://github.com/tyshiwo/DRRN_CVPR17).
+You can get the official Caffe implementation [here](https://github.com/tyshiwo/DRRN_CVPR17).

 This implementation is modified from the implementation of [VDSR](https://cv.snu.ac.kr/research/VDSR/) by [@Jiu XU](https://github.com/twtygqyy/pytorch-vdsr).